miasolak/FIFO-AFIFO-design-/README.md

 # FIFO and Asynchronous FIFO Design

-This project implements and verifies both a synchronous FIFO and an asynchronous FIFO (AFIFO) in Verilog/SystemVerilog.
+This project implements and verifies both a synchronous FIFO and an asynchronous FIFO (AFIFO) in SystemVerilog.

 ## Project Overview